 According to a study sponsored by leading payroll software providers, 70% of the respondents said that a low salary is the main reason they would consider leaving a job.

-But you do not have to pay over-the-top salaries to keep your employees.
-The best remuneration approach is looking at the market rate for similar positions and trying to match their salaries or at least get as close to the rates as possible.
+But you do not have to pay extravagant salaries to keep your employees.
+The best remuneration approach is to look at the market rate for similar positions and try to match their salaries or at least get as close to the rates as possible.

-Offering your top talent below-market-rate salaries means it is only a matter of time before they find an employer willing to give them the remuneration they desire and leave your company.
+Offering your top talent below-market-rate salaries means it is only a matter of time before they find an employer willing to give them the desired remuneration and leave your company.

 Promotion